bcaffo/regmodsbook/manuscript/10_adjustment.md

 at any particular value of X. (There's no vertical overlap between the blue and red points.)
 Thus the adjusted effect is entirely based on the model, specifically the assumption of linearity.
-Try to drawing curves on this plot assuming non-linear relationships outside of their cloud of points for the blue and red groups.
-You quickly will conclude that many relationship are possible that would differ from this model's conclusions.
+Try to draw curves on this plot assuming non-linear relationships outside of their cloud of points for the blue and red groups.
+You quickly will conclude that many relationships are possible that would differ from this model's conclusions.
 Worse still, you have no data to check the assumptions.
 Of course, R will churn forward without any complaints fitting this model and reporting no significant